How to Create MySQL Databases & Tables

 Create Database MySQL WorkBench

-If you’re instance running on Linux, database names are case-sensitive, whereas on Windows this isn’t an issue.
-Below, I’m creating a database on a local MySQL install (Windows 10) and then creating a MySQL table within it using a Capital letter on the schema/database name.
+Below, I’m creating a database on a local MySQL install (Windows 10) and creating a table with a capital letter on the schema/database name.

 MySQL Create Table and Insert Data